 The author tries to rebut the narrative “that the world’s climate is changing from bad to worse”.
 In doing so, he erects a straw-man, cherry-picks studies and misrepresents current climate science.
 Furthermore, the logic that since things are not ‘worst-than-we-thought’, we shouldn’t take action and do the things we would do if things were simply ‘bad’, is lost on me…

-Emmanuel Vincent, Project Scientist, University of California, Merced:
+Emmanuel Vincent, Research Scientist, University of California, Merced:

 The article is imprecise, for instance, about who the “doomsayers” and the “alarmists” are: since the core of the argumentation is about them, a definition of who they are and what they argue exactly cannot be avoided.
 It is also vague in its conclusion: “we need balance”, here again what exactly is meant by balance should be made clearer.